donundeen/C4/README.md

 -- then include as a "insert code snippet" bit
 - MVP: a bit of UI wrapper around each bin.
 -- any other features we want to have act on an individual bin.
--- MVP: "Save bin" icon, and remove it from JSBIN UI
 - MVP need an image proxy as well.
-- MVP: "Save as Template" - useful for debugging and sharing code
 - MVP: "Widget Name"
-- MVP: "Add Template"

 - packaging all the code so it's easy to install and run, and to deliver to an app server.
 - "Undo" widget deletes